bryanmcnett/aabo/README.md

 Comparison To Bounding Sphere
 -----------------------------

-A bounding sphere has four scalar values - the same as an Axis Aligned Bounding Tetrahedron:
+A bounding sphere has four scalar values - the same as a tetrahedron:

 ```
 struct Tetrahedron